 These have to then clear from the cache for proper communication with hosts.
 At times the TCP/IP settings go corrupted.
 Here, you may consider walking down the following steps to resolve it.
 The process is known as flushing the DNS.
 It is as follows:

 The above steps will make your connection smooth and also a real-time trouble saver.
 DNS server stores the IP addresses of the websites which you have recently visited.
 If the latter changes before the DNS cache entry are updated, the site will not be accessed.

-After a DNS Server translates the domain names to IP addresses.
+After a DNS server translates the domain names to IP addresses.
 After a DNS Server is created on Windows, a service is run on a computer.
 Latter can be restarted for troubleshooting the issues.
-It can also be restarted after the service stops to run.
+It can also be restarted after the service stops running.
 You can follow the below steps to restart the same:

 You have to take note that depending on which version f Windows are in use, it may lead you to an error stating, “the requested pause, continue or stop is not valid for this service.
 Thus, you have to use the CMD as a network service for issuing the command.
 However, if the error persists, it is advisable to search the following options as well.

 The dynamics of the error DNS_Probe_Finished_Nxdomain are completely different on an Android platform than on a Windows device.
 The good part is that things are not as complicated as they seem and can be resolved at home.
 Thus, in smartphones, the below steps have to be taken to resolve the issue DNS_Probe_Finished_Nxdomain: